NexPlayer/NexPlayer_HTML5_Documentation/advancedusage.md

 ```

 Please note that we recommend using SVG icons.
-The list of all the CSS classes that defines the icons is:
+This is a list of all the CSS classes that defines the icons:

 | CSS Class | Description |
 | --- | --- |